ChromexUnderscore/OriginsTweaks/README.md

 # OriginsTweaks

-Reworks the Standard Origins' Abilities from the Origins Mod and adds new ones.
+Reworks the Base Origins abilities from the [Origins Mod](https://modrinth.com/mod/origins) and adds new ones.

 #### Changes to Origins: